Limit Models in Metric Abstract Elementary Classes: the Categorical case: Uniqueness of Limit Models

 We now put together the material from the previous three sections and finish the proof of uniqueness of limit models in the categorical case for Metric Abstract Elementary Classes that have Amalgamation and Continuity of Types (MAEC + AP + CTP).

 Part of the outline of the proof is inspired in the proof of the analogous results given by Grossberg, VanDieren and the first author of this paper in~\cite{GrVaVi}.
-There are however various deep differences in the lemmas that fill the outline, due to the difference in independence notions, in the notion of ``reduced tower'' and in the proof of continuity of reduced towers here.
+There are however serious changes\emph{ in the lemmas}, due to the difference in independence notions, in the revised definition of ``reduced tower'' and in the proof of continuity of reduced towers here.
 The metric context forces us to thread finely and deal with differences that are not visible in the usual (discrete) AEC context.

 However, the results here follow a general outline of proof that already has a history in the proof of Uniqueness of Limit Models in ``superstable'' AECs - in this very particular sense, this paper is a contribution to the superstability of \emph{metric} Abstract Elementary Classes where the types are orbital (AP) and are also endowed with a metric (CTP).